SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 models.

 It also is a symmetry that probably holds for time scales in our universe close to our so-called Big Bang.
-INn fact, some cosmologists believe that a whole lot of particle physics makes a whole lot more sense if our universe had an exact conformal symmetry at the Big Bang.
+In fact, some cosmologists --- notably Neil Turok and Latham Boyle --- believe (and can show with their math) that a whole lot of particle physics makes a whole lot more sense if our universe had an exact conformal symmetry at the Big Bang.
 If it did, then there is little need to explain where the Big Bang came from, since the supposed singularity